maialenz/WetPaws/TESTING.md

   - _"Find out what the company is about."_

     - When the user lands on any of the pages, the first thing they see it's the logo representing a paw and the name of the company (Wet Paws), followed by a summed up version of the company's nature to be (Dog walking and sitting).
 Just by seeing the logo once, the user will get a clear idea of the intention of the business.
     - The hero image hints that the business is related to dogs.
 All hero images represent dogs, but they are all different so the user knows there has been some change when they have clicked on one of the navigation links.
+All dog pictures have been chosen to have some relation to the outdoors or the sea.

       ![screenshot of logo and company name](docs/testing/user-stories/test-userstory1.png)

     - For users who want to learn more about the business and the owner, there is an informative section called About Us where the owner explains what the company is about.
 The section also has a picture of the owner's dog as an introduction to the company's owner and to create a feeling of trust and showing the users that the owner has knowledge of dog care.
     This section also tells the user Who the owner is, Where the company is located, Why to hire them and the name of their own dog to make it more personal.

       ![screenshot of about us section explaining the company's reason to be](docs/testing/user-stories/test-userstory1.2.png)

-    - for the comfort of the user, the navbar has a section called About Us that can be reached from any of the other pages.
+    - For the comfort of the user, the navbar has a section called About Us that can be reached from any of the other pages.
 The link is highlighted on a darker color to suggest that the user is seeing the page with the company's information

       ![screenshot of the navbar highlighting the About us section](docs/testing/user-stories/test-user-story1-about-us-navbar.png)

   - _"Easily visualize and understand what services the company offers."_

-    - on the navbar, there is a tab called Services so the user can jump directly to that page and see the services the company offers.
+    - On the navbar, there is a tab called Services so the user can jump directly to that page and see the services the company offers.

       ![screenshot of the navbar pointing the services section](docs/testing/user-stories/test-userstory2.services-navbar.png)

-    - when the user scrolls down from the hero image, there is a header that lets the user know that they are seeing the services section, and this contains 4 cards each with a highlighted heading with the title of the service and a shot but concise explanation about each service
+    - When the user scrolls down from the hero image, there is a header that lets the user know that they are seeing the services section, and this contains 4 cards each with a highlighted heading with the title of the service and a short but concise explanation about each service.

       ![screenshot of the header for services section](docs/testing/user-stories/test-userstory2-service-header.png)
       ![screenshot of the service cards and their explanation](docs/testing/user-stories/test-userstory2-services.png)